Compiler17 min read

 Structs

-Pipeline/module structs, custom nominal types, nested structs, arrays in fields, positional constructors, struct returns, and member chains.
+Pipeline/module structs, custom nominal types, nested structs, arrays in fields, positional constructors, struct returns, member chains, methods, and module-defined resource payload shapes.

 Structs are used both as shader data types and as reflected resource payload shapes.